deepaklohmod6789/phone_auth/README.md

 # phone_auth

 Firebase provides a variety of tools at one place to nourish your app such as authentication of users, cloud storage, cloud database, deep analytics of the app etc.
-So, among these services I have used phone authentication services provided by firebase in this project.
+So, among these services I have used phone authentication service provided by firebase in this project.

+###Features

 ## Getting Started